 A long time ago I worked in a Montessori school.
-For the most part I like the theory and the way a Montessori school runs.
+For the most part, I like the theory and the way a Montessori school runs so I would definitely recommend looking into schools like First Academy Child Care and Montessori that use this teaching method.
 Children have age appropriate jobs that are contained within a certain space.
 This allows the children to choose their jobs, use them properly, put the materials away when they are done and move on to the next job they choose.
 I love this concept and try to stick with this in our house.
 The playroom is a bit of a challenge for me as we currently have a 3 year old and an 11 month old.
 Obviously the activities the 3 year old can do are different, and sometimes not safe, for the 11 month old.
 I try to set up our playroom to allow both children to safely and happily play together.

 As you saw from my post yesterday, this is what our playroom can end up looking like.
 Sigh.